Polarized radiation from the spreading layer of the weakly magnetized neutron stars: Applications

 \section{Applications}

-In the last two years, \ixpe has observed more than ten WMNSs.
+In the past two years, \ixpe has observed a dozen WMNSs.
 The model presented in this paper gave valuable insights that supported the interpretation of the observation results.
-Firstly, from the simulations we learned that the emission of the SL is polarized in the plane perpendicular to the accretion disk, while for the disk it is known that the emission is polarized in the plane of the disk.
-In the spectrum of the WMNS, we usually see two main components, of which the softer one is interpreted as the emission of the disk, while the harder one comes from the BL or the SL.
-So, if a source presents a strong dependency of the PA on energy, we assumed that the harder component of the spectrum comes from the SL rather than the BL which produces polarization similar to the one of the disk.
-This was the case, for instance, in the case of Cyg~X-2 \citep{Farinelli23}.
-However, in this source, the estimated PD from the harder component was about 4\%, which is much higher than the PD we see in our simulations.
+First, we learned from the simulations that the emission of the SL is polarized perpendicular to the accretion disk, while for the optically thick electron-scattering-dominated disk, the polarization vector lies in the disk plane.
+In the spectrum of the WMNSs, we usually see two main components, the softer of which is interpreted as the emission from the disk, while the harder component comes from the BL or the SL.
+Thus, if a source presents a strong dependence of the PA on energy, we assumed that the harder component of the spectrum comes from the SL rather than the BL, which produces polarization similar to that of the disk.
+This was the case, for instance, in the \ixpe data on \mbox{Cyg~X-2} \citep{Farinelli23}.
+However, in this source, the estimated PD from the harder component was about 4\%, which is much higher than the PD in our simulations.
+Similarly, in \mbox{4U~1820$-$303} \citep{DiMarco23}, the shift by 90\degr\ in the PA suggests the presence of a SL, but PD at the higher energies reaches 10\%, which is far above our predictions.

-On the other hand, in the cases of Sco~X-1 \citep{LaMonaca2024}, 4U~1820--303 \citep{DiMarco23}, or GX~13+1 \citep{Bobrikova24, Bobrikova24b}, a clear absence of PA rotation with energy suggested that the SL, at least in our model, cannot be responsible for the harder component of the spectrum.
-The most peculiar case of the Cir~X-1 \citep{Rankin2024} required a complicated explanation of the observed phenomena, but the authors concluded that the Comptonized component of the spectrum could come from the SL in the hard state of the source, while in the soft state, the Comptonized emission could come from the BL.
-In the sources GX~9+9 \citep{Ursini2023}, \mbox{GX~5--1} \citep{Fabiani24}, and XTE~J1701--462 \citep{Cocchi23}, the misalignment in the PA of the two components was found, but the statistics did not allow to properly constrain the shift in the PA.
+On the other hand, in the cases of \mbox{Sco~X-1} \citep{LaMonaca2024} or \mbox{GX~13+1} \citep{Bobrikova24, Bobrikova24b}, a clear absence of PA rotation with energy suggested that the SL, at least in our model, cannot produce the harder component of the spectrum.
+The most peculiar case of the \mbox{Cir~X-1} \citep{Rankin2024} required a complicated explanation of the observed phenomena, but the authors concluded that the Comptonized component of the spectrum might come from the SL in the hard state of the source, while in the soft state, the Comptonized emission might come from the BL.
+In sources \mbox{GX~9+9} \citep{Ursini2023}, \mbox{GX~5$-$1} \citep{Fabiani24}, and \mbox{XTE~J1701$-$462} \citep{Cocchi23}, a misalignment in the PA of the two components was found, but the statistics did not allow us to properly constrain the shift in the PA.
 There is no clear conclusion about the geometry of these sources.